What does December 26th mean to you?

 Consider hosting Christmas parties AFTER Christmas day.
 Much of the rush and anxiety is over, people are no longer attending office/family/friends’ parties, and there is more down time.
 This opens spots on people’s calendars (and reminds us that Christmas is not over!)

 Host an Epiphany Party.
 My own mother has begun this tradition.
 The Feast of Epiphany celebrates the visit of the Magi and their gifts to the Christ Child.
 This party can feature candlelight, wonderful food, singing Christmas carols and hymns together, and quality time with people who are a blessing in our lives.
 According to my family’s personal delights, my mom liked to invite guests who would enjoy a literary bent: each of us might read a poem, a fictional excerpt, or a portion of Sacred Scripture, each of these readings having a Christmas theme.
 When possible, she also invites friends and family who play instruments, so that there can be accompaniment with the caroling.
 One year it was actually very cold in Jacksonville, Florida, and we had our fireplace lit for the guests to enjoy.
 There are so many things you can do that will fit your hosting preferences and personal tastes!

-When possible, take time to rest and be still in silence.
-If you have the chance or the choice to do something active, social, or busy, you might consider graciously declining once or twice, and taking time to rest in the peace of Christ instead.
+If you have some days off from work, you could go to daily Mass or to Adoration.
+If you have the chance to do something active, social, or busy, you might consider graciously declining once or twice, and take time to rest in the peace of Christ instead.
 In our world of constant distractions, this might take some will power: we might have to force ourselves to sit and be still.
 And yet keeping company with the Christ Child in our hearts is the gift that He desires from us.